-The information quality graduate certificate program is a 12-hour program that offers post-baccalaureate students and working professionals opportunities to enhance IQ career entry and growth through specialized study.
+The information quality graduate certificate program is a 12-hour program that offers graduate students and working professionals opportunities to enhance IQ career entry and growth through specialized study.

 The Master of Science in information quality (MSIQ) is a career-oriented program focusing on practice, skills, and theory.
 The 33-hour program is designed to prepare students for careers in industry and government as well as advanced graduate studies.